Austinkuria/attendance-system/frontend/src/utils/README.md

 - `logout()`: Logout the user by clearing localStorage and redirecting
 - `setupAuthInterceptors(axiosInstance)`: Setup axios interceptors for authentication
+- `redirectToDashboard()`: Redirects user to the appropriate dashboard based on role

 ### How to Use